 Both processes are good for fitment exercises or early proof of concepts.
 Even though material options have increased over the years, SLA and SLS are still not production intent.
 The processes also have limitations from a functional standpoint, especially compared to higher-grade engineered resins.
 SLS and SLA are geared toward very low quantities but can also provide very quick turnarounds.

-This low-volume production method utilizes polyurethane plastic materials to produce prototypes.
+Urethane cast/mold is a low-volume production method that utilizes polyurethane plastic materials to produce prototypes.
 These products are ideal for marketing samples because they can be finished to look like hard-tooled plastic parts.
 Materials are limited and may not be able to deliver the same qualities that preferred production plastics can.
 Urethane cast/mold can be a cost-effective method of prototyping if there is a need for a higher quantity of parts at the fitment or proof-of-concept stage.
 Overall the process is fairly limited and becoming less common in the industry.

 When it comes to prototyping, understanding what you need is important when considering what option to pursue.
 If you have a tight-tolerance part that is critical to the function of your system, cutting corners and cost in the development stage may not always save the money over the long term.
-Be sure you are not just looking at cost or lead time when considering prototyping options, there are many more factors involved.
-To learn more about tight tolerance and its impact on your project download our free whitepaper below.
+Be sure you are not just looking at cost or lead time when considering prototyping options, as there are many more factors involved.